She hadn’t expected to like him.

 He put his hand between her legs from behind and he cupped her oven-hot slew, felt the fiery glow of her secret flesh, and then the steaming rush of her body’s wetness.
 He leaned forward and pressed the side of his face against her gluteal fold, and he inhaled her completely with each breath, taking in her feral and feline scent which made him shut his eyes and knit his brows in pure reverence for her sweetness and her beauty.
 Emeralds of sweat grew out everywhere along his forehead and rolled streaming down his face.

 He caressed her through the thin fabric of her clothing and did not increase his speed.
 His veiny hand moved counterclockwise without haste or urgency.
 She gasped.
 She was drenched in her own sweat and womanly juice.
-She reared and lifted her hips higher into the air, still clothed, and then she spread her legs apart wider and pushed herself more firmly against his hand.
+She reared and lifted her hips higher into the air, still clothed, still on her hands and knees, and then she spread her legs apart wider and pushed herself more firmly against his hand.
 She buried her face into the pillow below her and moaned and thrashed and gasped again.

 The friction of the thin fabric under his touch and the power of his touch whipped her into a frenzied lather, a half-crazed boiling-over, and then with his other hand, he bore down into the soft hollow below the stalk of her neck and he kneaded the flesh of her neck, until Abby’s whole body was suddenly transformed into a living organism of pure nerve-ending: